-However, if you remain unsatisfied and you wish to make a formal complaint, then please contact our compliance officer, Lucie Malins, with the full details of your complaint.
+However, if you remain unsatisfied and you wish to make a formal complaint, then please contact our compliance solicitor, Lucie Malins, with the full details of your complaint.
 We would expect to receive any complaints within 6 months of the subject matter of the complaint being identified to you and ideally as soon as possible.

 You can contact Lucie Malins in writing at Richard Nelson LLP, Priory Court, 1 Derby Road, Nottingham, NG9 2TA, by telephone on 0115 986 3636 or by email at email@example.com.

 - On receipt of a complaint we will send you a letter acknowledging your complaint within three days of receiving it, enclosing a copy of this procedure.

 - We will then investigate your complaint.
 This will include reviewing your file and speaking to the lawyer responsible for your matter.
 We will seek to identify the cause of your complaint and will seek to offer appropriate redress.
 We will analyse if as a result of your complaint we need to make any changes to our policies and procedures and if we have any training needs.

 - Lucie Malins will then offer you the opportunity of a meeting to discuss and hopefully resolve your complaint.
 She will do this within 14 days of sending you the acknowledgement letter.

 - Within three days of a meeting, Lucie Malins will write to you to confirm the outcome of the meeting and any solutions she has agreed with you.